AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 ## Step 2: Associate EIPs with the NAT gateway

-A NAT gateway functions as expected only after it is associated with one or more EIPs.
+A NAT gateway works as expected only after you associate an EIP with the NAT gateway.

 The following sample code shows how to associate EIPs with the NAT gateway: